ietf-wg-alto/draft-ietf-alto-cdni-request-routing-alto/background.md

   about temporal failures of part of a footprint can be useful information to convey via the CDNI FCI.
 Such information would provide updates on information previously agreed in contracts between the participating CDNs.
-In other words, the CDNI FCI is a means for a dCDN (downstream CDN) to provide changes/updates regarding a footprint and/or capabilities that it has prior agreed to serve in a contract with a uCDN (upstream CDN).
+In other words, the CDNI FCI is a means for a dCDN to provide changes/updates regarding a footprint and/or capabilities that it has previously agreed to serve in a contract with a uCDN.
 Hence, server push and incremental encoding will be necessary techniques.

 ## ALTO Background and Benefits {#bgALTO}